hughluo/daimler_tss_merge/README.md

 Therefore, overall time complexity would be O(NlogN), space complexity would be O(N).

 ## For tremendous input size
 This algorithm can be easily implemented mapreduce-wise.
-We can partition the input array into subarrays and apply MERGE to each subarray.
+We can partition the input array into subarrays and apply `MERGE` to each subarray.
+Afterwards we merge the `MERGED` subarray into the end result.